Finally, there is a major exhibition of James Tissot’s work in Italy.

 The Embarkation at Calais (oil on canvas, 146.5 by 102 by 1.7 cm) is on loan from The Royal Museum of Fine Arts Antwerp.
 To see it, click the image on the museum’s website.

-Alone at the end of the exhibit is Tissot’s The Most Beautiful Woman in Paris (La plus jolie femme de Paris, 1883-85).
+Alone at the end of the exhibition is Tissot’s The Most Beautiful Woman in Paris (La plus jolie femme de Paris, 1883-85).
 The painting (oil on canvas, 146.32 by 101.6 cm, on loan from the Musée d’art et d’histoire in Geneva, Switzerland) is protected by a glass box, “as if it were the Mona Lisa,” according to one critic, in a small lounge hung with mirrors and crystal chandeliers.

 So many other paintings are on view, including Young Woman in a Boat (1870), and La partie carrée (The Foursome, 1870), both lent by private collectors; The Empress Eugenie and the Prince Imperial in the Park at Camden Palace (1874), on loan by the Musée National Chateaux Compiegne, France; Le petit Nemrod (A Little Nimrod, c.
 1882), on loan by the Musée des beaux-arts et d’archéologie, Besançon, France; and Portrait du Révérend Père Bichet (1885), on loan by the Musée des beaux-arts in Nantes, France.